SteveRyherd/filemaster/README.md

 3. Navigate to `http://localhost:7777/create_dummy` to create a sample request.
 The page will output a tokenized link to access the request page.

 This prototype uses SQLite for storage and saves uploaded files to the `uploads/` directory.
+Uploads are limited to 10MB and the server only accepts PDF or common image files.